The Calamity Disaster

 That was when Mark and Tambika finally arrived.

-I sighed, but didn’t turn my transmitter on just yet.
+I sighed, but didn’t turn my communicator on just yet.
 It was always like this.
 I was always the last pick.
 But instead of responding to Burnett, I approached Diz.
 I even managed to look her in the face.

 “Nice job,” I said.
 “Your shots looked good.”